Harith al-Sudani: Recognition

 The family of Captain al-Sudani only learnt of his critical anti-terrorism role after his death.
 As of August 2018, the al-Sudani family has been trying for a year to get recognition for Harith's role and claim the relevant pensions for his widow and three children.
-Base on ISIS execution video, both his Falcons Intelligence Cell and Iraqi's Joint Military Command announced his death in a counter-terrorism operation.
-But since al-Sudani was killed in ISIS territories, no material proof is available to administratively confirm the serviceman’s death in action and provide a death certificate.
-The initial August 12, 2018, New York Times coverage ignited numerous media coverage and popular reaction over al-Sudani action and heroism.
+Based on the ISIS execution video, both his Falcons Intelligence Cell and Iraqi's Joint Military Command announced his death in a counter-terrorism operation.
+But since al-Sudani was killed in ISIS territories, no material proof is available to administratively confirm the serviceman's death in action and provide a death certificate.
+The initial August 12, 2018, New York Times coverage ignited numerous media coverage and popular reaction over al-Sudani’s actions and heroism.
 On Monday 13th, according to Harith's father, an assistant of Prime Minister Haider al-Abadi contacted the al-Sudani family in order to facilitate the family's requests.
 The official called the appropriate administrative court judges in order to issue a formal death certificate, while another official admitted this situation to be unfortunately typical.
 The family thanked the officials for mediating in their favour.